 Stainless Steel Engraving - other metals and plastics too!

 You've been telling us: "I need to engrave metal ID plates and valve tags for harsh environments, and the lettering must withstand ocean spray, high temperatures and strong chemicals.”
 Well, we can help with that and much more…like creating custom lamp bezels and equipment dials, plus the usual array of plastic OSHA signs and warehouse signs too.
 And you say you’d like the whole metal engraving system, with training, for less than $8,000?
 Well, let's see what we can do for you today.

 Tough materials for tough jobs

-This is likely your toughest engraving challenge - stainless steel valve tags.
+This is likely your toughest stainless steel engraving challenge - stainless steel valve tags.
 Here's how we equip you to engrave these types of metal items:

 1. Rugged, small-footprint desktop engraver